alondraorn/DH-150-Assignments/assignment08/README.md

 This high-fidelity prototype supports the following tasks:

-1 Check scores
+1) Check scores
   - check today's UCLA scores
-  - view the current game summary of an ongoing game
+  - view the game summary of an ongoing game
   - check tomorrow's UCLA scores
   - view the game summary of a past game
   - view the game summary of a future game

-2 Share audio or video content
+2) Share audio or video content
   - browse video and audio media content
   - pause/play audio content
   - send media content to other mobile users via SMS text message

-3 Access team profile interface
+3) Access team profile interface
   - view team profiles of UCLA football
   - access NOW, ROSTER, and SCHEDULE subinterfaces of UCLA football
   - view past performances, player statistics, and current rankings